Skip to the content.

 ================================================================================

-The auth server validates:
+The auth server can then:

-2. The resource token signature
+2. validate the resource token

 {